 I’m sure you have experienced these sorts of emotional connections with others in your life as well.
 Powerful emotional connections and attachments are rare; however, we all experience strong emotional attachments to people, ideas, places, and things.
 I’m sure your eyes may have started watering at seeing something beautiful, when you heard a wonderful story, or when you saw something wonderful happen.
 We are primarily emotional people and much of our decision-making ability is based on emotions.
 People are seeking connection and connection is one of the most important things we can have.

 The emotional bond between people isn’t something I would necessarily call sexual.
 In fact, the sorts of emotional bonds that exist between people are something else.
 I remember my best friend growing up was one of the toughest guys you can imagine; he was always getting in one fight after another.
 In addition, he had tons of girlfriends and was very well liked.
-When I was around 16 years old I came home from winter break from Thailand where I was going to school, and spent a few weeks with all of my friends.
+When I was around 16 years old, I came home from winter break from Thailand where I was going to school and spent a few weeks with all of my friends.
 The night before I was going to say goodbye to my friend before returning to Thailand, he broke down crying and I remember hugging him.
 It was the most emotional I’d ever seen him, and it still makes me uncomfortable to this day.
 However, he is also someone I will stay in touch with and be friends with as long as I live.

 One of the biggest mistakes most of us make in our job search, careers, and lives is expecting that being professional is enough.
 What all of us seek in the world is an emotional connection and we want to feel connected with others.
 Beneath each of our exteriors and inside of us is an emotional person and someone who has a profound ability to be connected to others.
 This is where the power lies, and it’s in this emotional person that our true power lies.
 Your career and life will often revolve around your ability to use this emotional person effectively.
 When we are able to connect with one another, incredible bonds of trust can develop.
-The emotional person inside of us wants to feel connected to the people around us.
+The emotional person inside of us wants to feel connected to the surrounding people.
 We are, at heart, emotional people and seek emotional connections.

 If someone is unable to connect with others emotionally, they will typically be alone and isolated.
 They may be unemployed, or if they are employed, they will typically not go very far in whatever they are doing.
 Having an emotional connection with others is something that can make a huge difference in your career.
 The stronger you are able to connect with others, the more of a bond there’s going to be.
 The more of a bond there is, the more you are likely to get hired and the more you are likely to keep your job.
 If people feel an emotional connection to you, they are likely to want to be around you.